Pope John Paul II's Heroic Sanctity

 It’s said you just sort of know when you’re in the presence of sanctity.
 You don’t need much proof or clinical verification; nope — our “gut,” our hearts, our souls just sense it.

 Holy Mother Church doesn’t stop here, of course, and I’m glad she doesn’t.
 She requires some “proofs,” such as widespread public veneration, miracles and a scrupulous study of the holy one’s life.
-I suppose she has been burned enough to know you can’t always trust your “gut.”
+I suppose she has been burned enough to know you always can’t trust your “gut.”

 In the case of Blessed Pope John Paul II, we’ve got both.